 Welcome to imaginethis.
 I’m madeleine, a twenty-something educator, activist, poet, and globetrotter.
 This project began as a Poetry Concentration Capstone during my Philosophy undergraduate study, developing a web of resources for educators to facilitate Philosophy for Children communities through poetry.
-The site has evolved to include a variety of education resources, mostly geared towards the primary years), which you can access at “resources” under the “Categories” buttons to the right.
-I also maintain an informal blog of my experiences and wonderings through education and travel, which you can read post by post or browse through the tag cloud (also on right-hand side of each page).
-While not everything is related to philosophy and poetry, my writing centres on themes of inquiry, learning, and exploration, mostly with children.
+Over the years, it has become a blog of my experiences and wonderings through education around the world, which you can read post by post or browse through the tag cloud (also on right-hand side of each page).
+While not everything is related to philosophy and poetry, my writing centres on themes of inquiry and ethics, mostly with children.
 Please feel free to join the discussion on any page or post by using the Comments to share your ideas and critiques.
-This blog is explicitely anti-racist, anti-speciesist, feminist, body positive, anti-ableist, and democratic.
+Please note racism, sexism, transphobia, homophobia, body shaming, ableism, and speciesism are not welcome here.

 My thoughts on education

 As a Philosophy for Children educator, I am constantly looking for ways to open critical thinking and ethical debate among young people.
 Coming from an unschooling and alternative education background, it was always apparent to me that young children are not only capable of but thrive on challenging, philosophical discourse.
 Kids care passionately about the ethical issues that matter to them; they just need to be offered the encouragement and tools to engage on a practical level.
 That is where I see a need for P4C and humane education – teaching and learning in line with and to support our ethics.

 Imagine if all schools were places for exploration and the realisation of revolutionary ideas.
 Imagine if kids were taught to critically examine everything they are told, to form their own opinions based on evidence and their own ethics, and to defend their positions with sound logical reasoning.
 Imagine if kids were empowered to think for themselves and to challenge authority, cultural norms, and their peers in thoughtful, reasoned, and respectful ways.